 Amount Useful Life

 Consideration Transferred:

-Cash paid at closing \$ 168,257
+Cash paid at closing 168,257

 Less: Cash acquired (40,782)

-Total purchase price, net of cash acquired \$ 127,475
+Total purchase price, net of cash acquired 127,475

-Acquisition-related costs \$ 9,813

 Purchase Price Allocation:

-Cash and cash equivalents \$ 40,782
+Cash and cash equivalents 40,782

 Accounts receivable and unbilled receivable 71,844

 Short term investments 17,695

 Other current assets 13,912

-Property and equipment 74,391
+Property and equipment 79,091

 Long term investments 8,396

-Long term assets 13,575
+Long term assets 12,500

-Goodwill 120,745
+Goodwill 129,456

-Customer relationships 32,000 10 - 15 years
+Customer relationships 33,000 10 - 15 years

 Trademark 2,400 2 years

-Accounts Payable (41,361)
+Accounts Payable (42,676)

 Deferred revenue (5,117)

-Accrued expenses and other current liabilities (13,693)
+Accrued expenses and other current liabilities (12,062)

-Deferred income taxes (12,298)
+Deferred income taxes (21,597)

 Long term liabilities (7,340)

-Noncontrolling interest (147,674)
+Noncontrolling interest (152,027)

 Total purchase price 168,257

-Less: Cash acquired (40,782)

-Total purchase price, net of cash acquired \$ 127,475
+Acquisition-related costs 9,813

 Acquisition costs are recorded in selling, general and administrative expenses.
-Noncontrolling interest was fair valued based on the Polaris closing stock price on the date of acquisition for the minority shares outstanding and the fair value of vested options exercisable using the black-Scholes option pricing model.
-Polaris's assets acquired and liabilities assumed include net assets of \$300 related to a business unit that is held for sale.
+Noncontrolling interest for the minority shares outstanding was recorded at fair value, based on the Polaris common stock closing stock price on the date of acquisition and the fair value of vested Polaris stock options exercisable for Polaris common stock were valued based on the Black-Scholes option pricing model.
+The assets of Polaris acquired, and liabilities assumed by the Company, include net assets of \$300 related to a business unit that was sold to a third party on July 8, 2016.
+To finance the Polaris SPA Transaction, on February 25, 2016, the Company drew down the full \$200,000 of the term loan.
+See Note 11 to the consolidated financial statements included herein for a detail description of our debt.